RITct/Rita/README.md

 def process_msg(message_text):
     intent = predict_action(str(message_text)) #predicting action
-    if intent != "none": #if the message is a command
+    if intent != "none": #if the message is a command k = dsl(intent)
-        #actions to be implemented in dsl.py
+        reply = k.generate()
-        return "reply from dsl.py"
+        return reply
     else: #if the message is just chitchat
         #seqtoseq model for normal chat to be implemented
         return "reply from seqtoseq model"

 ```
 The predict_action() function output an action to be performed or "none" if no intent recognised.
-If intent is found then action is executed from dsl.py and a reply is returned.
-If predict_action() return "none", that means its a normal conversation like
+If intent is found then action is executed in dsl.py and a reply is generated.
+If predict_action() return "none", that means its a normal conversation like,
 "hello how are you ?"
 Another model called seqtoseq will generate a reply for the question.